Magic states are rarely the best resource to optimize: An analytical tool for qubit resource estimation in concatenated codes: Example: The 7-qubit code scheme

-This grows exponentially with $K$, but for $K=5$ this corresponds to a {\magic} gate ($T$-gate) being about 43 times more costly than a {\normal} gate (Clifford gate).
-So a worst-case algorithm which has a timestep in which all logical (level-$K$) are {\magic} gates (i.e., with $\Qalgo_\opmagic=\Qalgo_{\rm total}$) will require about 43 times the amount of qubit costs as an equivalent-sized algorithm with no {\magic} gates.
-However, many typical algorithms have only 5\% of gates being magic gates (see App.~\ref{sec:T-gate-proportion}) for which we can take $\Qalgo_\opmagic/\Qalgo_{\rm total} \simeq 0.1$ (as explained below Eq.~\ref{eq:Steane-C}), the {\magic} gates (with their associated magic states) only consume about 5.2 times as many qubit costs as the {\normal} gates.
+This grows exponentially with $K$, but for $K=5$ this corresponds to a magic gate ($T$-gate) being about 43 times more costly than a normal gate (Clifford gate).
+So a worst-case algorithm that has a timestep in which all logical (level-$K$) are magic gates (i.e., with $\Qalgo_\opmagic=\Qalgo_{\rm total}$) will require about 43 times the physical qubit cost of an equivalent-sized algorithm with no magic gates.
+However, many typical algorithms have only 5\% of gates being magic gates (see App.~\ref{sec:T-gate-proportion}) for which we can take $\Qalgo_\opmagic/\Qalgo_{\rm total} \simeq 0.1$ (as explained below Eq.~\ref{eq:Steane-C}), the magic gates (with their associated magic states) only consume about 5.2 times as many physical qubit cost as the normal gates.

 Such a factor of five is clearly not negligible; it is seen as the difference between the solid and dashed green curves in Fig.~\ref{fig:total-resources}.
-However, it is tiny compared to the factor of $10^4$ reduction in resources achieved (at $K=5$) by switching from Steane EC gadgets to Flag-qubit gadgets (compare the black and green curves in Fig.~\ref{fig:total-resources}).
+However, it is tiny compared to the factor of $10^4$ reduction in resources achieved (at $K=5$) by switching from Steane EC gadgets to flag-qubit gadgets (compare the black and green curves in Fig.~\ref{fig:total-resources}).